Skip to main content

 Q: How can I physically add a name to an existing war memorial?

-Veterans’ families can apply for official commemoration, in the form of a memorial plaque, from the Australian Department of Veterans’ Affairs.
+In certain circumstances, veterans’ families can apply for official commemoration, in the form of a memorial plaque, from the Australian Department of Veterans’ Affairs.
 Find out more at the DVA’s website.

 Other digital volunteering opportunities